ryan-kawano/TF2_Update_Notifier_AWS/README.md

 ```

 ## Requirements
-1. An AWS account
+1. An AWS account.
-2. An email to receive notifications
+2. An email to receive notifications.

-## Set up on AWS:
-Before doing the steps below, make sure the `region` you are using is set to the correct one.
+## Usage
+There are two ways to setup the application - via the included AWS SAM template file or manually.
+The section below provides instructions for both ways.

+### Usage (AWS SAM Template)
+Use the included AWS SAM Template file and deploy to your own AWS account.
+If you are not familiar with using a template file, I recommend looking at [this tutorial](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-hello-world.html) by AWS.
+You essentially only need to do `Step 2: Build your application` and `Step 3: Deploy your application to the AWS Cloud` with this project.
+Before deploying, read this README and fill in the places that are marked `FILL IN` in the `template.yaml` file at the root of this repo.

+### Usage (manual setup):
-### Simple Notification Service
+#### Simple Notification Service
 This is the service that will actually send the email.
 1. Go to `Topics`.
 2. Click `Create topic`.